 I believe it is time to reopen the U.S. economy.
 Not one state a time, not in the herky-jerky, make-it-up-as-we-go-along manner we’ve responded to the virus so far.
 We need a rational, reasonable, and efficient way to get as many institutions and businesses reopened, and as many people back to work, as quickly and safely as possible.
 In doing so we must balance the urgent, immediate threat of the novel coronavirus against the grinding, long-term dangers of continued economic contraction and social isolation.

 I make this argument well aware of the dangers: I myself am in a somewhat higher risk group for coronavirus.
 I have an irregular heart beat and have had a minor stroke.
-These things seem to run in my family – my maternal grandfather had several strokes over the course of his life and my paternal grandfather died of heart disease in his early 40s.
-I also live in an apartment building in a dense area, Santa Monica, and have a job that requires me to go out and interact with people, sometimes in less than ideal conditions virus avoidance-wise.
+These things seem to run in my family – both my mother and my maternal grandfather had several strokes over the course of their lives and my paternal grandfather died of heart disease in his early 40s.
+I also live in an apartment building in a dense area, Santa Monica, and my job requires me to interact with people regularly, often in less than ideal conditions in terms of personal safety and contact.

 Obviously I don’t want to get sick and I’d certainly rather not kick the bucket at age 44.
-But one Chris LeGras is not worth millions of broke and bankrupt families in this country, countless millions of broken futures and shattered dreams, nor the early deaths and suicides that are their inevitable fellow travelers.
-I can be a selfish prick but I’m not a lunatic.
+But one Christopher LeGras is not worth millions of broke and bankrupt families, countless millions of broken futures and shattered dreams, nor the early deaths and suicides that are their inevitable fellow travelers.
+I can be selfish but I’m not a lunatic.

 I’m not looking backward: Whether or not the extended lockdown was necessary will be a matter of debate for decades to come.
-Many a Ph.D. dissertation will be written, many an academic career made.
-I believe that even if it was overbroad it was effective.
-The mass casualties and deaths of the more, shall we say, impassioned prognosticators didn’t come to pass, and thank God for that.
-Nevertheless, our hearts collectively break for every person suffering and every family who has lost a loved one.
+Many a Ph.D. dissertation will be written and many an academic career made over that question.
+I believe that even if it was overbroad it initially was effective.
+The predicted mass casualties and deaths of the more, shall we say, impassioned prognosticators didn’t come to pass, and thank God for that.

-The problem is that the lockdown treatment for coronavirus is not unlike treating aggressive cancer with chemotherapy: You cannot keep the patient on it forever.
-It’s cliché but the cure eventually, inevitably becomes worse than the disease.
-We are fast approaching that point.
+The problem is that the lockdown treatment for coronavirus is not unlike treating aggressive cancer with chemotherapy: You can’t keep the patient on it forever.
+It’s cliché but the cure eventually becomes worse than the disease.
+We’ve reached that point.

 Now is the time for the willing to return to their lives.
-State and local officials shouldn’t continue to expend resources closing beaches because Governor Newsom saw some pictures on TV that bothered him.
-As many have pointed out there’s no justice in keeping Wal-Mart open while sending the Sheriff to shut down the local hardware store.
+There’s no logic in keeping the Home Depot open while sending the Sheriff to shut down the local hardware store.
 It makes no sense to shut down the churches and synagogues while leaving open the liquor stores and pot shops.
 To close parks to the public while allowing vagrants to gather.

-An anonymous source has told me that the Army is shutting down the emergency field hospital it set up in the convention center last month.
+An anonymous source has told me that the Army is shutting down the emergency field hospital it set up in the Los Angeles Convention Center last month.
 If true this is more good news – it means L.A. has reached a point where existing capacity can handle further expected cases.
-The USNS Mercy remains docked in Long Beach to handle any unexpected surge.
+The USNS Mercy remains docked in Long Beach to handle any unexpected surge (UPDATE: The Mercy departed on May 15, having treated a mere 77 patients).

 In contrast, with each passing day the harm of the economic shutdown increases.
 Calls to suicide and other mental health hotlines have spiked nationwide; a source in Wisconsin told me that calls to a hotline in her area are up more than 300% over this time last year.
 Reports of domestic violence are up, likely a small percentage of the true increase.
 Millions of students, in particular those with special needs, risk slipping behind academically, some of them permanently.
 And the overall mental health impacts of long term sheltering in place aren’t yet even dimly understood.
 The United Nations has warned, “This is a universal crisis and, for some children, the impact will be lifelong.”

 Like the virus itself the economic damage risks expanding exponentially.
 Supply chains cannot be rebuilt as quickly as they can be shut down.
-Farmers are starting to slaughter stock in increasing numbers, increasing the time it will take to recover.
+Farmers are slaughtering stock in increasing numbers, increasing the time it will take to recover.
 You can’t grow a sow overnight.
 With each passing day more small businesses pass the point of no return; the restaurant industry may well never recover.

 These catastrophic realities, the devastating impacts on countless millions, simply render any single life insignificant.

 In addition to that stroke a the age of 42 I nearly bought it when I was 19.
 I was at Mt.
 Everest base camp and came down with severe altitude sickness and pulmonary edema.
-I’m here today because of dumb luck: A team of doctors from UC San Francisco happened to be on the mountain at the same time testing out two then-experimental cures.
-The one they tried on me, a Gamow bag, worked.
+I’m here today because of dumb luck: A team of doctors from UC San Francisco happened to be on the mountain at the same time testing out two still somewhat novel cures.
+The one they tried on me, a portable hyperbaric chamber called a Gamow bag, worked.
 And here I be.
-Despite that scare in the years since I’ve attempted and summited dozens of peaks, including solo efforts on Mt.
+Despite that scare, in the years since I’ve attempted and summited dozens of peaks, including solo efforts on Mt.
 Rainier, Mt.
 Shasta, Mt.
 Baker, and others.
 Why?
 Because it’s worth the risk.

 Of 10,000 climbers who attempt Mt.
 Rainier annually about 5,000 achieve the summit, and an average of five are killed.
 That works out to a death rate of 50 per 100,000, higher than the coronavirus death rate in than all but four states (three of which are the tri-state area that has been disproportionately hard-hit).
 In the mountain’s deadliest year, 1981, 11 perished, for a death rate of 110 per 100,000, higher than the coronavirus rate for all but New York state.